-Importance of Training hops
+Importance of Training hops in a commercial or home orchard.

-Why training hops is important
+Why tutoring hops upwards is important

 Training is one important management practice growers should not neglect.
 Without it, there would be no harvest.
 The meaning of this is that crops that require support from a tender age will not yield well if the right support is not provided.
 That is why trained crops tend to do better than those untrained.